netdata/netdata/packaging/installer/OTHERS.md

 !!! note
     Do not use `sudo` for this installer—it will escalate privileges itself if needed.

-!!! note
     If your system does not have `bash` installed, see below for instructions to run it without `bash`.

-!!! note
-    The static builds installs Netdata at **`/opt/netdata`.
+    The static builds installs Netdata at `/opt/netdata`.

 <details markdown="1"><summary>More information and advanced uses of the `kickstart-static64.sh` script</summary>